cmtchssn/Dissertation/README.md

 Super short day, didn't finish ep 5, but made it to 11:30 in the vid.
 Gotta blast!

+### Day 058
+It took me a week, but I'm back.
+It is go time.
+Finishing up the noise terrain vids this week.
+Hopefully it is a full feature by Friday.

+Got some great features working.
+Plugging away at the tutorials.
+Be back tomorrow for more.

 ---

 ### Jesse Meeting 001